-Just like the previous night, I slept exceedingly poorly on a couch, and when morning cattle call came I tried to be good and had poached eggs, back bacon, and cold toast, eating maybe half with three cups of what charitably could be described as coffee made from brown crayons, and all I could think was, That’ll keep you going for the show.
+Just like the previous night, I slept exceedingly poorly on a couch.
+When morning cattle call came I tried to be good and had poached eggs, back bacon, cold toast with strawberry preserves, eating maybe half with three cups of what could charitably be described as coffee made from brown crayons and I thought, That’ll keep you going for the show.
 Come on, it’s time to go.

-When I got to hair and makeup, things took a horrific left turn, the first of many over the next hour.
+Upon entering hair and makeup, things took a horrific left turn, the first of many over the next hour.
 The motion, the cadence of the crew was all wrong.
-Tension seethed throughout the department even though it was almost empty.
-Eyes red, staff looked dead on their feet, gestures and tempers short.
+Tension seethed throughout the department, even though it was almost empty with red-eyed staff that looked dead on their feet, gestures and tempers short.
 The gum-snapping cheerleader was neither namesake this morning; she pulled me onto a stool and dragged a comb through my hair before unceremoniously sending me along to my makeup station.
 Where there was no makeup artist.

-Vivian entered the bullpen, looked about frantically until she recognized me, and grabbed my arm.
+Vivian burst into the bullpen, looked about frantically until she recognized me, and grabbed my arm.
 “Wardrobe.
 Come on.”

 We bumped down a narrow, poorly lit hall and into the rag room.
 Someone handed me a wraparound military helmet while two more non-wardrobe staff started strapping me into body armor.

 “What the fuck is this?”
-I cried, my legs and arms roughly pulled every which way while I was dressed.
+I cried, as my legs and arms were roughly pulled every which way.
 “Where’s the old-school stuff?
-Not that it made any sense with everything else, but really?”
+Not that it made any sense with everything else, but really.”

 I stared at Vivian.
 “Need it for what?”

 “More script changes.”
-Someone snapped the last aluminum buckle closed and it pinched my right bicep.
+Someone closed the last aluminum buckle and it pinched my right bicep.
 “Our changes.
 C’mon.
 We’ve got to shoot now or be shot.”

 Another dingy hall, another left turn; we flashed our lanyards and were admitted to the sound stage.
 I was thunderstruck.
 Overnight, they had reimagined a medieval battle for twenty-first-century warfare.
-Armor, pikes, and swords were replaced by camo, rifles, and RPG launchers, along with every possible piece of lighting equipment, each rumpled sheet of foam core, dozens and dozens of extras shoulder to sweating shoulder, completing a tableau of astonishing dread.
-Camera emplacements blended into scenery with the skill of a master craftsman: invisible where needed, visible where they could be wiped off final with deft overlays.
-All watched over by a green screen of loving grace, ever ready for the postproduction CGI to render it wholly unreal, the backdrop to cinematic wizardry that was indistinguishable from reality.
+Armor, pikes, and swords were replaced by camo, rifles, and RPG launchers, all watched over by a green screen of loving grace, ever ready for the postproduction CGI to render it wholly unreal, the backdrop to cinematic wizardry that was indistinguishable from reality.
 But which reality?

 “Don’t argue.
 Just listen.
 Play this straight.
 We have to get you out of here now.”